Securing the Agentic Development Lifecycle (ADLC)

 The ADLC demands security tools built for AI from the ground up.
 Here are five platforms worth evaluating.

-• Cycode unifies AST, ASPM, and software supply chain security in a single AI-native platform.
+• Cycode unifies AST, ASPM, and software supply chain security in a single Agentic Development Security Platform.
 The Context Intelligence Graph maps code-to-cloud risk.
 AI Teammates automate exploitability analysis, change impact detection, and remediation.
 Cycode entered the Gartner AST Magic Quadrant in 2025 and ranked first in Software Supply Chain Security in Gartner’s Critical Capabilities for AST.
+The platform secures both the traditional SDLC and the ADLC by default, covering human-written and agent-generated code under the same policies.
+The vision is the Self-Protecting SDLC: a fully agentic platform where security detects, prioritizes, and fixes issues without waiting for a human in the loop.

 • Checkmarx One is an agentic AppSec platform with its Assist family of agents.
 Developer Assist handles pre-commit IDE scanning; Triage and Remediation agents handle post-commit cleanup.
 Strong IDE support across Cursor, Windsurf, VS Code, and AWS Kiro.